Industry 4.0 is a Lot Easier Than You Think: Dispelling 3 Digital Transformation Myths

 - Technology – Hook up the machines to the process so they, too, can trigger work and be triggered

 It really can be that straightforward.
 Sure, you may say, “Well that is still a lot of work.”
 It doesn’t have to be.
-There is an emerging category of software known as a Connected Worker platform that really will challenge your notion that “transformation” is hard work, expensive and takes a lot of time.
+There is an emerging category of software known as a connected work that really will challenge your notion that “transformation” is hard work, expensive and takes a lot of time.

 Myth #1: People.
 It takes a long time to codify your human processes into a new platform